Five (1951 film): Plot

 Roseanne Rogers trudges from place to place, searching for another living human being.
 A newspaper headline reports a scientist's warning that detonating a new type of atomic bomb could cause the extinction of humanity.

-Roseanne eventually makes her way to her aunt's isolated hillside house and faints when she finds Michael already living there.
+Roseanne arrives at her aunt's isolated hillside house and faints when she finds Michael already living there.
 At first, she is too numb to speak and slow to recover.
-She later resists Michael's attempted sexual assault, and also reveals that she is married and pregnant.
+She later resists Michael's attempted sexual assault and also reveals that she is married and pregnant.

 Two more survivors arrive in a car, attracted by the smoke from the house's chimney.
-Oliver P. Barnstaple is an elderly bank clerk who is in denial; he believes that he is simply on vacation.
-Since the atomic disaster, he has been taken care of by Charles, a thoughtful and affable African American.
+Oliver P. Barnstaple is an elderly bank clerk who is in denial, believing that he is simply on vacation.
+Since the atomic disaster, he has been under the care of the thoughtful and affable Charles.
 Both survived because they were accidentally locked in a bank vault when the disaster happened.
-Roseanne was in a hospital's lead-lined X-ray room, while Michael was in an elevator in New York City's Empire State Building.
+Roseanne was in a hospital's lead-lined X-ray room, while Michael was in an elevator in the Empire State Building.

-Barnstaple sickens and Michael suspects it is the symptoms of radiation poisoning, but Barnstaple later appears to recover and insists on seeing the nearby ocean.
-There, they drag a man named Eric out of the ocean.
-A mountain climber, he was stranded on Mount Everest by a blizzard during the disaster.
-He tells how he made it down to Base-Camp only to find everyone dead, then walked through Asia and Europe finding the same.
+Barnstaple becomes ill and Michael suspects that is caused by radiation poisoning, but Barnstaple later appears to recover and insists on seeing the nearby ocean.
+They drag a man out of the ocean, a mountain climber named Eric who was stranded on Mount Everest by a blizzard during the disaster.
+He tells how he reached the base camp only to find everyone dead, then walked through Asia and Europe finding the same situation.
 He reached the sea and sailed to Hawaii, but there were only more bodies.
-He found a plane and flew to the United States, running out of fuel just short of land.
-Meanwhile, Barnstaple dies peacefully on the beach.
+He found a plane and flew to the mainland United States, crashing because of fuel starvation just short of land.
+Barnstaple dies peacefully on the beach.